S3ak/fed-astro/src/pages/en/industry-knowledge/ca-alternative-open.md

 ### External Advisory

 8. Benefit from the guidance of an external advisory with decades of experience in software development.
 Seek their advice on design, development, and project management aspects.
+You can schedule a meeting with your advisory from 15:00 via teams.

 ### Optional Success Criteria